 Hotel Chocolat began in 1993, selling chocolates online as one of the UK’s first ‘e-tailers’.
 Innovation and creativity run through everything they do, from their delicious chocolates, to new product launches and business ventures, all while sticking to their mission to “make people happy through chocolate.”
 With 125 stores across Europe, America and Asia, as well as a their own cocoa plantation and high-end hotel, the Rabot Estate in St Lucia, this market-leading luxury chocolatier is certainly anything but ordinary.

-We caught up with the Hotel Chocolat team to find out what impact the Covid-19 pandemic has had on business operations, why cyber security and cyber insurance are a top priority and how their longstanding relationship with Cambridge insurance brokers, S-Tech Insurance Services is a true partnership.
+We caught up with the Hotel Chocolat team to find out what impact the Covid-19 pandemic has had on business operations, why cyber security and cyber insurance are a top priority and how their longstanding relationship with Cambridge insurance brokers, Alan Boswell Group is a true partnership.

 Keeping everything running